-When the sawmill is placed directly on the ground, the surface must be firm and level enough to drive a car on.
+When the sawmill is placed directly on the ground, the surface must be firm and level enough to drive a regular passenger car on.

 Fit a board under each log lifter.
-The boards must be of good quality, at least 50x150 mm and 1.5 m long.
+The boards must be of good quality, and at least 28x145 mm and 1.5 m long.